chacook/LearningCars/README.md

 ![Image of Gen2](https://github.com/chacook/LearningCars/blob/master/img/gen2.png)

-Generation 3: Even more convergence and all 10 cars completed the track.
+Generation 3: Even more convergence and all 10 cars in the generation completed the track.

 ![Image of Gen3](https://github.com/chacook/LearningCars/blob/master/img/gen3.png)